kazuho/protected-sni/draft-kazuho-protected-sni.md

 Once the client obtains the IP address of the server and also the TLS-Bootstrap DNS Resource Record, it MUST verify the certificate chain and the signature of the TLS-Bootstrap DNS Resource record.
 After a successful verification, the client will connect to the server and start a TLS 1.3 handshake, by sending a ClientHello handshake message with the following changes.

-* The "key-share" Extension MUST include exactly one KeyShareEntry.
+* The "key-share" extension MUST include exactly one KeyShareEntry.
 The algorithm of the KeyShareEntry MUST be one among the semi-static key shares offered by the server through the TLS-Bootstrap DNS Resource Record.
+* The "cipher_suite" field MUST include exactly one cipher-suite.
+It should be one among the cipher-suites offered by the server through the TLS-Bootstrap DNS Resource Record.
 * The Server Name Indication Extension MUST NOT be used.
 * The Semi-Static Key Share Extension and the EncryptedSNI Extension MUST be used.